 Thank you for viewing Ramencon Rules!
-Welcome! ^_^ There are some rules for this year, so you'll want to take a look.
 These rules are designed to help people be safe and let everyone have a good time, and they apply to attendees, staff, vendors, artists, and guests alike.

 ~ Respect one another.

 ~ Keep it PG-13 unless you're in an 18+ area (such as a panel).